Pacific Air Lines: Boeing 727s

 On September 13, 1965, Pacific Air Lines announced it would acquire six new Boeing 727-100 jets, leasing two immediately and placing orders for the others to be delivered in early 1968.
 The jets were ordered during a prosperous time for the airline, but net income for Pacific dropped from $700,337 in 1965 to $150,716, chiefly because the 727 was uneconomical on Pacific's routes.
 Two were leased to National Airlines.

 The airline promoted the Boeing 727 in a 1966 print ad: "Pacific Air Lines jets to more California cities any other airline."
-The ad said Pacific 727s served Fresno, Bakersfield, Monterey, Lake Tahoe, Los Angeles, San Francisco, San Jose, and Santa Barbara.
+The ad stated that Pacific 727s served Fresno, Bakersfield, Monterey, Lake Tahoe, Los Angeles, San Francisco, San Jose, and Santa Barbara.

 Pacific planned to order Boeing 737-200s, more economical than the 727s, but events overtook the airline and the order was cancelled.

 Controversial ad campaign

 In 1967 the airline embarked on a controversial advertising campaign, including a full-page ad in the New York Times on April 28, 1967, that highlighted the fear of flying, a subject rarely mentioned by airlines.
 Pacific had hired award-winning advertising executive and comedian Stan Freberg for the ad campaign, knowing that unconventional ideas were his forté.
 Under his direction, print advertisements said:

 Hey there!
 You with the sweat in your palms.
 It's about time an airline faced up to something: Most people are scared witless of flying.
 Deep down inside, every time that big plane lifts off that runway, they wonder if this is it, right?
 You want to know something, fella?
 So does the pilot, deep down inside.

 The copy from another ad said:

 Hey there, you with the sweat in your palms.
 Do you wish the pilot would knock off all that jazz about 'That's Crater Lake on the left, ladies and gentlemen,' and tell you instead what the devil that funny noise was you just heard?